 Storage of the water you buy is another important consideration.
 Make sure that you have somewhere suitable to store the water and don’t buy more than you can store.
 Water should be stored unopened in the bottles that it comes in.
 If you open the water and move it in to other containers, there is potential for bacteria to get in to the water, which will grow during storage.

 Water is usually easier to store in large bottles, such as the 15 litre bottles used for water coolers.
-This three pack of 15 litre water bottles is a great start to a stock of bottled water, and will provide enough for several days for a family.
+This pack of large water bottles is a great start to a stock of bottled water, and will provide enough for several days for a family.
 The bottles are designed to fit a water cooler, but can just be used as normal bottles.
 To make it even easier, get a hand pump that fits to the top.

 Is It Safe To Drink Bottled Water After Its Best Before Date?